robtweed/node-mdb/README.md

 node-mdb will provide full Select functionality as per SimpleDB.

-The Bulk APIs have not yet been implemented.
+The BatchDeleteAttributes API has not yet been implemented.

 Future versions will add these missing APIs and extend the capabilities of the Select API.